Allegheny-Computer-Science-600610-25-26/site-template/CONTRIBUTING.md

 * discusses any threats to validity that remain from the original summary of the research or those introduced by any approaches or data used in the these research and implementation process

-  - [ ] The experimental results section includes a description of experiments such that a reader should be able to reproduce them
-  - [ ] The evaluation subsection describes how the work is validated
-  - [ ] The evaluation subsection contains at least one graph, table of data, or some other relevant presentation of the results from the experimental study
-  - [ ] The experimental results section details threats to validity

-#### Future Work

-* provides a summary of your research and experimental outcomes
-* proposes, where applicable, future areas of work or research indicated by the conclusion of this research
-* includes an evidence- or results-based appraisal of ethical issues left unresolved or created by this research

-  - [ ] The discussion and future work section discusses the impact of the completed research project
   - [ ] The discussion and future work section critically reflects on the completed research project
   - [ ] The conclusion outlines, with sufficient depth and detail, avenues for further and/or future work

 ## Gauging your level of achievement

 With a task such as this, defining _precisely_ what constitutes exceptional or above-average work is difficult, as each project is distinct and is only comparable to its own potential.
-Achieveing that potential may look like any of the following scenarios.
+Achieving that potential may look like any of the following scenarios.

 ### Exceptional work (i.e., A- and upward)

 Exceptional projects share the following features:

-* the thesis is _exhaustive_, often approaching double the required word count (`20,000`-`30,000` words, minumum)
+* the thesis is _exhaustive_, often approaching double the required word count (`20,000`-`30,000` words, minimum)
 * the thesis displays a clear grasp of the relevant literature (engaging `30`+ sources of high disciplinary quality)
 * discussion of ethical and technical imperatives occur throughout the sections, often reinforcing or relating to prior topics of discussion in the introduction and/or related work
 * the project discusses, coordinates, and relates sources to each other in both complementary and contradictory ways, often highlighting or at least attempting to resolve conflicts where they arise
 * the methodology behind the project is clear, often using multiple diagrams to discuss structure and relationships of the various parts of the related artifact
-* experiments show sound methods that, even if generating unsupportive data, are discussed with criticl reflection and clear demonstration of opportunities, faults, and/or successes with reference to how this changed/changes the project as a whole
+* experiments show sound methods that, even if generating unsupportive data, are discussed with critical reflection and clear demonstration of opportunities, faults, and/or successes with reference to how this changed/changes the project as a whole
 * future work clearly grapples with the tasks left undone and the project's impact on the larger computational communities in which it participates

 ### Above average work (B- to B+)

 Above average projects may be described as:

 * _substantial_, approaching higher word counts (`20,000` words)
 * displaying a grasp of much, but not all, relevant literature (engaging `25`+ sources of moderate disciplinary quality or authority)
 * discussion of ethical and technical imperatives occur in more than one or two sections, but may remain unresolved or unaddressed
 * the project discusses, coordinates, and relates sources to each other without necessarily recognizing conflicts or areas of contradiction
 * the methodology behind the project is clear, though there remain some questions about project operations, security, or design
 * experiments demonstrate effort in developing results, though the conversation around them does not provide reflective inquiry into faults or successes and their causes/effects
 * future work names and discusses tasks remaining undone and the ethical issues raised by the research, but does not suggest how these relate to the larger communities in which the project traffics

 ### Average work (C- to C+)

-Average projects often fulfill [the requirements above](#general-thesis-requirements), but stop at having completed the technical distinctions the projects asks for in its specifications.
+Average projects often fulfill the requirements above, but stop at having completed the technical distinctions the projects asks for in its specifications.

 ### Below-average work (D to D+)

-Below-average projects miss key [requirements](#general-thesis-requirements) and are often under word count, feature fewer sources than are required and otherwise do not fulfill a reasonable portion of the tasks defined.
+Below-average projects miss key requirements and are often under word count, feature fewer sources than are required and otherwise do not fulfill a reasonable portion of the tasks defined.
 Sources are low-quality and often look more like tutorials than higher-level disciplinary discussion.
 Projects falling into this category fulfill 60% - 75% of the requirements.

 ### Failing work (F)

 Failing projects lack entire chapters or provide very minimal attempts to complete them.
 Sources are low-quality and/or are missing.
 Multiple requirements (on the order of 50% or more) are not fulfilled.
 Writing is cursory and not descriptive; may include many instances of generalization and no evidence.

 ## Tagging